bandframework/surmise/docs/rng_dev_guide.rst

 generators (RNGs).

-Please familiarize yourself with the RNG content in :ref:`rng_user_guide` before reading this section, especially the reference to the Jupyterbook RNG example.
+Please familiarize yourself with the RNG content in :ref:`rng_user_guide` before reading this section, especially the reference to the Jupyter book RNG example.
 Similarly, reviewing the historic record of |surmise| RNG requirements might be helpful to motivate the design and explain certain design decisions detailed here.